 """Identify consumer based on their IP address."""

-The consumer identifier should be a string that uniquely identifies the consumer of the API, e.g. customer-123.
-Once the first request is received from a consumer, it will show up in the Apitally dashboard and you can assign a more descriptive name to it.
+The consumer identifier should be a string (max.
+128 characters long) that uniquely identifies the consumer of the API, e.g. customer-123.
+Once the first request is received from a consumer, it will show up in the Apitally dashboard.

 Now the Consumers page in the Apitally dashboard shows you information about all consumers that have made requests to your application.
-You can also filter insights on the Traffic page by consumer and better understand how each of them use your application and what issues they might be experiencing.
+You can also filter insights on other the dashboards by consumer and better understand how each of them use your application.